-This table has been altered to reflect feedback from various parties the process is to ascertain evidence to support the jobs created and also to ascertain their completion status.
-Those not able to complete has resulted in a reallocation of funds, and a re-baselining of the jobs committed.
-As a consequence, the grants job committed total for Year one has been revised above to show 439 new jobs, from 497 to account for the 58 jobs that companies will not generate.
+This table has been altered to reflect feedback from various parties

+2.3.1 Looking at the Grants and Equity service line up to 31st March 2021 in year 1, 32 businesses were awarded Capital Expenditure (CapEx) grants.
+All 32 committed to deliver new jobs within 12 months, and part of the process is to ascertain evidence to support the jobs created and also to ascertain their completion status.
+Those not able to complete result in a reallocation of funds, and a re-baselining of the jobs committed.
+Consequently, the grants job committed total for year one has been revised down from the 497 previously reported to show 439 new jobs, due to 58 jobs that companies will now not generate.
 Eight companies withdrew completely, and one company reduced its job creation to three.